 The valuable information in a first aid book would be something that would most likely save someone’s life in these types of scenarios.
 If you begin to panic and forget your first aid training, all you would need to do is grab the book to refresh your memory.

-Even spending time learning everything there is to learn inside a first aid book would make you valuable person to have in a group in a post-apocalyptic world.
+Even spending time learning everything there is to learn inside a first aid book would make you a valuable person to have in a group in a post-apocalyptic world.

 Board games are another good thing to have in a shelter.
 Keeping your mind occupied while you wait days or weeks to know what’s going on outside might prevent you from going crazy!